-This combined technology, known as intelligent automation, helps facilitate different functions to make sense of complex data in less time.
+This combined technology, known as intelligent automation (RPA+AI), helps facilitate different functions to make sense of complex data in less time.
 Intelligent automation fundamentally changes how business is conducted.
 More efficient processes free people to focus on their work and find new discoveries.

 At Mobile World Congress Los Angeles 2019 (MWC19), telecommunications experts shared four ways AI is changing the industry for the better.

 As 5G technology is rolled out, businesses look for the benefits of higher speeds, greater bandwidth, and new connectivity not possible in previous generations — as well as additional privacy.
 Intelligent automation simplifies and provides airtight business processes, detailed documentation, and improved accuracy, enabling layers of security on a fundamental level.

 It’s more about connecting outcomes, according to Kiva Allgood, head of internet of things, business area technologies, and new businesses at Ericsson.
 In the case of a 24/7 glucose monitoring system, for example, AI and 5G working together couldn’t be more important.

 “As the critical nature of use cases increases, so does the reliability and high quality of a network,” she explains.
 If there’s an interruption to the signal, there could be an interruption to the automated monitors, which could easily lead to catastrophic results.

 One of the most common themes at MWC19 was system interoperability.
 IT systems use different dialects when communicating with each other.
 Without standardization, the reality of systems working together becomes nearly impossible.
 People need to step in and sort the data to figure out what comes next.